erfanzar/EasyDeL/README.md

 and having the benefit of TPUs for the best speed here's a simple code to use in order to finetune your own Model

-> [!TIP]
-> Days Has Been Passed and now using easydel in Jax is way more similar to HF/PyTorch Style
-> now it's time to finetune our model
+Days Has Been Passed and now using easydel in Jax is way more similar to HF/PyTorch Style now it's time to finetune our model

 ```python
 import jax.numpy